Lia1566/mlops-eq16/README.md

 ---

 ## Requirements Analysis
-**Problem statement:** Predict whether a student’s entrance-exam performance is *High* or *Lower* using demographic and academic features to inform targeted support.
+**Problem statement:** Predict student performance using academic and demographic variables to enable early interventions and data-informed program decisions.

 **Value proposition**
 - **Students:** early identification for tutoring or program placement